trubby22/iml-cw1/README.md

 # WiFi decision tree algorithm

-The WiFi decision tree algorithm determines your location based on signal strengths of several WiFi routers.
-It is assumed that the user stands in one of 5 rooms in a flat with multiple routers placed around.
+The WiFi decision tree algorithm determines one of the indoor locations based on WIFI signal strengths collected from a mobile phone.
+It is assumed that the mobile phone is in one of 4 rooms in a flat with 7 routers placed around.

-It was developed during the 3rd year Intro to Machine Learning module at Imperial College London
+It was developed during the 3rd year Intro to Machine Learning module at Imperial College London.

 ## Running instructions